Lattices in complete rank 2 Kac-Moody groups: Introduction

 \section{Introduction}

-A classical theorem of Siegel~\cite{Siegel45} states that the minimum covolume among lattices in $G=SL_2(\mathbb{R})$ is $\frac{\pi}{21}$, and determines the lattice which realises this minimum.
-In the nonarchimedean setting, Lubotzky~\cite{L} constructed the lattice of minimal covolume in $G=SL_2(K)$, where $K$ is the field $\F_q((t^{-1})) $ of formal Laurent series over $\mathbb{F}_q$.
+A classical theorem of Siegel~\cite{Siegel45} states that the minimum covolume among lattices in $G=SL_2(\mathbb{R})$ is~$\frac{\pi}{21}$, and determines the lattice which realises this minimum.
+In the nonarchimedean setting, Lubotzky~\cite{L} determined the lattice of minimal covolume in $G=SL_2(K)$, where $K$ is the field $\Fqt$ of formal Laurent series over $\mathbb{F}_q$.

-The group $G=SL_2(\F_q((t^{-1})))$ has, in recent developments, been viewed as the first example of a complete Kac--Moody group of rank $2$ over a finite field.
-Such Kac--Moody groups are locally compact, totally disconnected topological groups, which may be thought of as infinite-dimensional analogues of semisimple algebraic groups (see Section~\ref{ss:km} below for definitions).
-In this paper, we determine the cocompact lattice of minimal covolume in many such $G$, by classifying those lattices of $G$ which act transitively on the edges of the associated Bruhat--Tits tree, and then showing that a cocompact lattice of minimal covolume is edge-transitive.
-Our main results are Theorems~\ref{t:main},~\ref{t:exceptions} and~\ref{t:covolumes} below, which give precise statements.
+The group $G=SL_2(\Fqt)$ has, in recent developments, been viewed as the first example of a complete Kac--Moody group of rank $2$ over the finite field $\F_q$.
+By definition, a complete Kac--Moody group is the completion of a minimal Kac--Moody group $\Lambda$ over a finite field, with respect to some topology.
+We use the completion in the ``building topology", as discussed in, for example,~\cite{CR}.
+Complete Kac--Moody groups are locally compact, totally disconnected topological groups, which may be thought of as infinite-dimensional analogues of semisimple algebraic groups (see Section~\ref{s:kac-moody} below for details).